-(A) This Protective Order shall govern the treatment and handling of confidential information in this docket.
+A. This Protective Order shall govern the treatment and handling of confidential information in this docket.

-(B) The parties have fifteen days, plus three days if service is by mail, from the date the order was served in which to petition the Commission for reconsideration of any issues decided herein.
+B. Parties have 15 days from the date of electronic service of this Order to petition the Commission for reconsideration.
 K.S.A.
 66-118b; K.S.A.
-2009 Supp.
+2011 Supp.
 77-529(a)(1).

-(C) The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it may deem necessary.
+C. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it may deem necessary.